Does this sound familiar?

 Last year, Facebook announced that it was merging Messenger with Instagram, and hinted WhatsApp could be next.

-A Facebook spokesperson said, “A small set of people were able to update to a new test experience for Instagram messaging.
+A Facebook spokesperson said about the potential Instagram, messenger, WhatsApp merge, “A small set of people were able to update to a new test experience for Instagram messaging.
 We hope they enjoy the experience and we are looking forward to testing it in other countries so we can keep learning from this.”

-While there still is no official update on when this combined messaging service will be rolled out to the platform’s entire 6.2 million user base, there is a workaround through using social media management tools like Agorapulse or Sprout Social.
+While there still is no official update on when this combined messaging service for WhatsApp users and Instagram users, it will be rolled out to the platform’s entire 6.2 million user base, there is a workaround through using social media management tools like Agorapulse or Sprout Social.

-Both platforms work with the main social media platforms, including Facebook, Instagram, Twitter, and LinkedIn, and its social media inbox combines conversations happening across each platform.
+Both platforms work with the main social media platforms and standalone apps, including Facebook, Instagram, Twitter, and LinkedIn, and its social media inbox combines conversations happening across each platform.
 You can assign a team member to handle the query, and respond from your computer without having to sign in to each site on your mobile device.

 Unfortunately, most social media management tools don’t work with WhatsApp, so you’ll need another tool — like Shift — to combine WhatsApp conversations with those happening on Instagram or Facebook Messenger.